CIA Tibetan program: 1960–1972

-The McMahon Line, proposed in 1914 by British colonial administrator Henry McMahon, is the demarcation line between Tibet and the North-east region of India, stretches along the crest ridge of the Himalayas.
+The McMahon Line, proposed in 1914 by British colonial administrator Henry McMahon, is the demarcation line between Tibet and the North-east region of India, stretching along the crest ridge of the Himalayas.
 The Chinese, however, refuse to accept the McMahon Line as the legal boundary.
 Nevertheless, India remains adamant that it stands.
 With this disagreement, the Chinese believe that they have grounds for charging Indian troops with the invasion of their territory.
 Tibet is predominantly composed of rugged terrain, with plateaus, mountains and deep river valleys.
-However, the land has never been surveyed, and no markers have been placed thus providing room for disagreement.
+However, the land has never been surveyed, and no markers have been placed, thus providing room for disagreement.

-In 1972, before the seismic head of state meeting between Chairman Mao and President Nixon, the CIA cut off all support to the Tibetan resistance as American foreign policy objectives shifted to normalizing diplomatic relations with China (see Nixon's visit to China).
+In 1972, before the seismic head-of-state meeting between Chairman Mao and President Nixon, the CIA cut off all support to the Tibetan resistance as American foreign policy objectives shifted to normalizing diplomatic relations with China (see Nixon's visit to China).
 As a result, each of the 1,500 CIA-trained rebels received 10,000 rupees to buy land in India or to open a business instead of fighting the People's Liberation Army of China.
 Additionally, the White House decided that the training of Tibetan guerrillas by the CIA would have to cease because the risk of damaging Sino-American relations would be too high and costly.

-This rebellion was one of the greatest intelligence successes of the Cold War because of the significant amount of Chinese military documents captured by Tibetan fighters and given to the CIA.
-In the End of this operation may it be success it also failed due to the death of the resistance by the words of the Dali lama Himself telling them to stop fighting due to the stopping of Cia support to the Mustang Insurgency in 1974.
+This rebellion was one of the greatest intelligence successes of the Cold War because of the significant number of Chinese military documents captured by Tibetan fighters and given to the CIA.
+At the end of this operation, although it may have been successful, it also failed because the resistance collapsed after the Dalai Lama told them to stop fighting after the CIA stopped support for the Mustang Insurgency in 1974.

-The CIA is alleged to have been involved in another failed revolt in October 1987 resulting in unrest and the continuation of Chinese repression until May 1993.
+The CIA is alleged to have been involved in another failed revolt in October 1987, resulting in unrest and the continuation of Chinese repression until May 1993.